 KELOIDS

-• Genetic: People with darker skin tones and a family history of keloids are more likely to get them.
+• Genetic: Genetic factors combined with darker skin tone and a family keloid history make people more likely to develop keloids.

-• Thick, elevated scar that grows outside of the area of the incision
+• A thick elevated scar that develops outside the incision site.

-• Depending on skin tone, the color can be pink, red, purple, or brown.
+• The keloid displays its colour based on skin tone, which could appear as pink, red, purple, or brown.

 Comparing Hypertrophic Scars with Keloids